-Paranoia will destroy you: Why Chinese tech isn't spying on us | ZDNet
+Paranoia will destroy us: Why Huawei and other Chinese tech is not spying on Americans | ZDNet

 The verbiage of the proposed bill claims that, according to our security agencies, Huawei and ZTE have shared sensitive information with China, and that Chinese security agencies can access private US business communications using Huawei and ZTE's equipment.

-Huawei and ZTE, of course, have repeatedly denied these allegations since Congress began accusing both of these firms of using their commercial networking products for espionage back in the Fall of 2012.
+Huawei and ZTE, of course, have repeatedly denied these allegations since Congress began accusing both of these firms of using their commercial networking products for espionage back in fall 2012.

 It should be noted no substantial proof of espionage by China or Huawei/ZTE has ever been established from these accusations and the House intelligence committee report released at the time did not offer much in terms of substance either.